-The criminal justice system allows for the detention of people who are yet to be put on trial – and it sounds like a difficult situation.
+The criminal justice system allows for the detention of people yet to be put on trial, which sounds like a difficult situation.
 Fortunately, there is one way people can avoid pre-trial detention.
-The United States constitution allows for bail, getting some people out of pre-trial detention.
+The United States Constitution allows for bail, getting some people out of pre-trial detention.

 Why, then, are there so many people still in jail?

 That is the catch – although bail is a possible way of getting out of jail before being sentenced, it is sky high – but worry not, there is still a way: bail bonding.

 Before we dive into the mechanisms of bail bonding, it is essential to understand what bail is and the difference between bail and a bail bond.

 Bail is the sum of money a person must pay to get out of jail before being sentenced.
 The amount of money is variable – it depends on the charge.
 The more serious the charge, the higher the bail amount.
 A judge sets the amount for the bail according to their discretion.
 The bail money is returned once the trial is concluded, whether the defendant is found innocent or guilty.

 However, if someone cannot pay the bail the judge has set, they have one other option to get out of jail – bail bonding.
 A bail bond is a type of surety bond a bail bond service would offer to the defendant.

 Areas we post Bail Bonds.